PI Dana Bowman from the Beyond mysteries introduces Sharon A. Crawford’s new book The Enemies Within Us – a Memoir

 copies available at Amazon and Chapters/IndigO

-Also see Blue Denim Press for more information
+and see Blue Denim Press for still more information

 as I say on our Crime Beat Confidential TV show